marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 <pre>
 We have a potential debug-URL with debug-tips.

-Words says about fylkr's song (and URL with /fylkr page-name) song "do The Trick" from album "trick".
+Words says about fylkr's (and URL with /fylkr page-name) song "do The Trick" from album "trick".
 Go to think that there are tips about how to do build a GET-query or how URL should looks like for proper result.

 After some tries we were able to get proper configuration for this: